Blotch3D/Blotch3D/README.md

 example but with a few additions to it to demonstrate a certain feature.
-In fact, you can do a diff between the basic Example.cs files and another example's source file to see what extra code must be added to implement the features it demonstrates \[TBD: the "full" example needs to be split to several simpler examples\].
+In fact, you can do a diff between the basic Example.cs files and another example's source file to see what extra code must be added to implement the features it demonstrates.

-All the provided projects are configured to build for AnyCPU and the Microsoft Windows x64 platform.
-See below for details on other platforms.

 Creating a new project
 ======================